-When you use RPC with TCP/IP or with UDP/IP as the transport, inbound ports are frequently dynamically assigned to system services as required; TCP/IP and UDP/IP ports that are larger than port 1024 are used.
-These are frequently informally referred to as "random RPC ports."
+When you use RPC with TCP/IP or with UDP/IP as the transport, inbound ports are dynamically assigned to system services as required.
+TCP/IP and UDP/IP ports that are larger than port 1024 are used.
+The ports are referred to as "random RPC ports."
 In these cases, RPC clients rely on the RPC endpoint mapper to tell them which dynamic ports were assigned to the server.
 For some RPC-based services, you can configure a specific port instead of letting RPC assign one dynamically.
-You can also restrict the range of ports that RPC dynamically assigns to a small range, regardless of the service.
-Because port 135 is used for many services, it is frequently attacked by malicious users.
+You can also restrict the range of ports that RPC dynamically assigns to a small range, independent of the service.
+Because port 135 is used for many services, it's frequently attacked by malicious users.
 When opening port 135, consider restricting the scope of the firewall rule.

 For more information about port 135, see the following references:

 - Service overview and network port requirements for the Windows Server system